EddieEldridge/dac-ago-docs/content/features/index.md

 As an orc faction you can now stand on enemy territory to generate income, causing devastation (which is caused by standing on regions with farms built) which will keep increasing until it completes the cycle and resets, the trait description shows the amount of income being genearted from raiding.

+### Hardcore Mode

+Optional hardcore mode that disables auto-resolve and introduces a Supply system for armies campaigning in foreign territory.

 ### The Palantíri

-Depending on how many Palantiri you own, the fog of war is removed for a short amount of time at the start of every turn
+Depending on how many Palantiri you own, the fog of war is removed for a short amount of time at the start of every turn.

 ### Scouring of the Shire

-If Saruman is defeated at Isengard he may head North and scour the Shire who will fight against the Free Peoples until Hobbiton is liberated and the Hobbits freed
+If Saruman is defeated at Isengard he may head North and scour the Shire who will fight against the Free Peoples until Hobbiton is liberated and the Hobbits freed.

 ### Beacons of Gondor

 3 Rohan armies spawn over the course of your Gondor campaign as long as you keep Rohan above 5 regions and in control of Edoras.

-The opposite also true: 3 Gondor armies can spawn for Rohan as long as you keep Gondor above 12 regions and in control of Minas Tirith
+The opposite is also true: 3 Gondor armies can spawn for Rohan as long as you keep Gondor above 12 regions and in control of Minas Tirith.

 ### Rohan Resurrection